Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: General Entropy in Gravity

 with $\beta$ and $\beta^{\prime}$ satisfying \cite{Gibbons:1976ue,Hawking:1982dh,Birmingham:1998nr}

-It should be noted that the generalized entropy of black holes depends on the location of the horizon.
-Unlike in general relativity, however, the area term now carries a coefficient $f_{\mathbb{Q}}$ implying that the specific $f(\mathbb{Q})$ gravity model will affect the black hole entropy.
+It should be noted that the generalized entropy of black holes depends on the location of their event horizon.
+Unlike in general relativity, however, the area term now carries a coefficient $f_{\mathbb{Q}}$, implying that the specific $f(\mathbb{Q})$ gravity model will affect the black hole entropy.
 Such an influence is naturally expected to manifest in the radiation entropy as well.
-What's more, this type of modification also appears in $f(\mathcal{R})$ gravity \cite{Cognola:2011nj,Zheng:2018fyn}.
-However, unlike the $f(\mathcal{R})$ case, in $f(\mathbb{Q})$ theory this form holds only for vacuum solutions; the situation in the presence of matter fields requires a more careful investigation.
+Furthermore, a similar type of modification also appears in $f(\mathcal{R})$ gravity \cite{Cognola:2011nj,Zheng:2018fyn}.
+But, unlike the $f(\mathcal{R})$ case, in $f(\mathbb{Q})$ theory this form holds only for vacuum solutions; the situation in the presence of matter fields requires further careful investigation.

-Finally, in $f(\mathbb{Q})$ gravity, recovering general relativity typically requires setting $f_{\mathbb{Q}}=1$ \cite{DAmbrosio:2021zpm,DAmbrosio:2021pnd} .
-This condition implies that the radiation entropy in $f(\mathbb{Q})$ gravity is twice that in general relativity.
-The discrepancy originates from the difference in boundary terms between the two theories: although such terms do not affect the field equations, they do influence the entanglement entropy once quantum effects are taken into account.
-Since $f(\mathbb{Q})$ gravity does not require additional boundary terms to be artificially introduced, this may suggest that the boundary terms in general relativity itself should be reconsidered or modified.
+Finally, to recover general relativity in $f(\mathbb{Q})$ gravity, one typically needs to set $f_{\mathbb{Q}}=1$ \cite{DAmbrosio:2021zpm,DAmbrosio:2021pnd} .
+This condition implies that the radiation entropy in $f(\mathbb{Q})$ gravity is twice that of general relativity.
+The discrepancy originates from the difference in boundary terms between the two theories.
+Although such terms do not affect the field equations, they do influence the entanglement entropy once quantum effects are taken into account.
+Since $f(\mathbb{Q})$ gravity does not require the artificial introduction of additional boundary terms, this may suggest that the boundary terms in general relativity itself should be reconsidered or modified.